FredericoBresani/ray-tracer/README.md

 # (m1, m2, m3): the coordintes of the location the the camera points at
 # p: pixel size
 # s: samples
+# optional: it could be the focal plane distance or the fish eye camera max angle (from 0 to 2PI rad)
 ```

 - ambient: